Overview

 Questions owners ask before they commit to this scope.

-What does retail center construction usually involve for a commercial or industrial owner?
+What does retail center construction usually involve for a developer or owner?

 When should retail center construction planning start?

-Can retail center construction be phased around active operations or tenant deadlines?
+Can retail center construction be phased around tenant opening schedules?

-What usually puts the schedule at risk on retail center construction jobs?
+What usually puts the schedule at risk on retail center projects in Pflugerville?

-What does closeout look like for retail center construction?
+What does closeout look like for retail center construction in Pflugerville?